hedgerow512/gallery-dl-easyinsta/README.md

 Selling Point
 ---
 My programming skills aren't that great, but it's good enough to get the job done easily.
-After using gallery-dl for a few days for multiple jobs, scrolling back and forth in the terminal to edit the commands for a specific user, manually needing to organize the downloaded content myself, I find the method I created to be much easier and faster to work with.
+After using gallery-dl for a few days for multiple jobs, scrolling back and forth in the terminal to edit the commands for a specific user, manually needing to organize the downloaded content myself, I find the method I created to be much easier and faster to work with when downloading from Instagram.